-The Red Devils earned a 1-1 draw in the first-leg last-16 clash at the Santiago Bernabeu, but could have carved out a lead had Real goalkeeper Diego Lopez not regularly thwarted the Dutchman.
+The Red Devils earned a 1-1 draw in the first leg of the last-16 clash at the Santiago Bernabeu, but could have carved out a lead had Real goalkeeper Diego Lopez not regularly thwarted the Dutchman.

 "I had three in the second half, especially the other when I hit the bar," the former Arsenal hitman told Sky Sports.

 "That was a big chance, I should have put that in.
 I slightly mis-kicked it, I didn't hit it properly.
 So with a bit of luck, it could have gone in but it didn't.

 "In the dying seconds, their keeper made a really good save because I was counting on that one to go in."

 United goalkeeper David de Gea was also worked hard on his return to Spain, and Van Persie admitted either team could have come away with a win.

 "Yes, for sure [it could have gone either way]," he added.
 "They had a couple of good chances and I think if you said it would finish 1-1 before the game, most of us would take it.

 "Away from home, it's a good result but for the people who watched the game, they have seen chances on both sides and it was a great game to watch."